drips-network/docs/docs/the-protocol/overview.md

 Splitting distributes funds you've received from all sources among users who you've configured as your [splits receivers](/docs/the-protocol/overview#splitting).
 Splitting is done on your current splittable balance, which aggregates your received and squeezed streams, funds given to you, and funds split to you.
 The funds are split according to your current splits receivers list.
 Each of its entries contains a user ID and a percentage of splittable funds that they will receive.
 Any funds not split among the receivers will become collectable by you.

-Splitting is done by calling the `split` function on the `Drips?  contract.
+Splitting is done by calling the `split` function on the `Drips`?  contract.
 Anybody can call this function for any user ID, but they must pass the splits configuration that is currently set by that user, so their funds are always split according to their will.
 This makes setting splits receivers list somewhat bonding because right until you update it, anybody can split funds you've received according to that configuration.

 Receiving streams, squeezing streams and splitting being callable by anybody constitute a highly efficient system where funds are never stuck and can be always pushed to keep flowing in the network of splits.
 If you have a splits receiver configured, and you have some funds streamed, given or split to you, your splits receiver can perform all the necessary actions to get their splits from you, without bothering you.
 As the protocol is autonomous it runs without your intervention and the funds will keep moving in the network as long as your receiver benefits from it.
 This can go even further, because a splits receiver of your splits receiver may trigger a cascade of splitting to get their funds, it can go arbitrarily deep.